pyocd/libusb-package/README.md

 don't have to install libusb manually for projects that use pyusb.
 However, any Python project that uses a libusb wrapper can also benefit.

+See [libusb.info](https://libusb.info) for more information about libusb.

+Note: currently the included libusb is built _without_ udev support on Linux.

+## Installation

+All releases include wheels for Linux, macOS, and Windows for multiple architectures.
+In addition, a source distribution is released.

+If a matching wheel is not available, the source distribution will be installed and libusb will be compiled.
+This means the libusb build requirements must be installed: autoconf, automake, libtool, and m4 for Linux and macOS (as mentioned above, libusb is built without udev support, so libudev-dev is not required).

+If the libusb build fails when installing from a source distribution, the `libusb-package` install _will still succeed_.
+In this case, it will attempt to fall back to a system installation of libusb.

 ## APIs